Josh Sapan: AMC Networks

 Sapan led the company's spin-off from Cablevision Systems Corporation and in June 2011 AMC Networks began trading as a separate public company on the NASDAQ stock exchange.
 In 2014, Sapan expanded the company's footprint with the acquisition of Liberty Global's international channels portfolio.
 In 2014, the company also entered into a partnership agreement with BBC Worldwide (now called BBC Studios) to acquire a 49.9% stake in the BBC AMERICA cable channel, giving AMC Networks operational control of the channel.

-Under Sapan, AMC Networks was an early creator of targeted subscription video on demand services.
+Under Sapan, AMC Networks was a creator of targeted subscription video on demand services.
 In 2014, Sapan led the company's launch of Doc Club, now called Sundance Now, dedicated to true crime, thrillers and dramas followed by the 2015 launch of horror-focused streaming service Shudder.
 In 2018, Sapan led AMC Networks’ acquisition of RLJ Entertainment, home to streaming services Acorn TV, specializing in mysteries and drama, and UMC (now ALLBLK).

 In 2018, Sapan also led the acquisition of Levity Live and he led AMC Networks to join 21st Century Fox and Sky Plc in a $75 million funding round for sports TV service FuboTV.
 Sapan oversaw the creation of AMC Networks’ two subscription video on demand bundles, AMC+ and WE tv+, which launched in June 2020 on Comcast's Xfinity platform.
 Later in 2020, AMC Networks expanded the bundles to customers of DISH and Sling TV followed by Amazon Prime Video Channels and Apple TV channels.

-Sapan will continue to produce six independent films for IFC in 2023-2024.
+On August 23, 2021, Sapan stepped down as president and chief executive officer of AMC Networks and was succeeded by interim CEO Matt Blank.
+He assumed the role of executive vice chairman.
+As part of his transition agreement, Sapan signed a deal to produce at least six independent films for IFC Films in 2023 and 2024, with AMC Networks agreeing to acquire each film for $900,000.
+In 2021, Sapan received $15.3 million in compensation, up from $11.8 million in 2020.

+Sapan Studios

+After leaving AMC Networks, Sapan founded Sapan Studio LLC, a media company and independent film producer.
+The studio works with IFC Films on film acquisitions and theatrical distribution.

+Notable acquisitions by Sapan Studio include The Pot-au-Feu (also released as The Taste of Things), directed by Trần Anh Hùng and awarded at the 2023 Cannes Film Festival; Ghostlight, which premiered at the 2024 Sundance Film Festival; The Luckiest Man in America, acquired after its premiere at the 2024 Toronto International Film Festival; and The Baltimorons, directed by Jay Duplass, acquired following its 2025 premiere at South by Southwest.